jfrog/froggit-go/README.md

 #### Upload Code Scanning

-Notice - Code Scanning is not supported on Bitbucket and currently in GitLab also.
+Notice - Code Scanning is currently supported on GitHub only.

 ```go
 // Go context